 A 5p/kWh off-peak electricity price has the same cost as heating oil at 47p/litre.
 If oil is above this price, you will save money every year.
-The government now plans to tax heating oil further and expectations are that they will ban oil boilers to meet carbon targets.
+There can also be savings from replacing an old and inefficient boiler.

 We are clear that the primary driver of people who are looking to a heat battery for their hot water and heating is to achieve home heat decarbonisation in the fastest, most affordable and least disruptive way.